KittyGiraudel/site/_posts/2014-03-03-another-sass-button-library.md

 ### Smart error handling

-I don't know for you, but I don't like letting the compiler fail.
-I'd rather handle the potential errors myself; I feel like it's better for the end user.
+I don’t know for you, but I don’t like letting the compiler fail.
+I’d rather handle the potential errors myself; I feel like it’s better for the end user.

-So we should probably make a couple of checks to make sure everything's right before dumping our CSS in the `button-color` mixin.
+So we should probably make a couple of checks to make sure everything’s right before dumping our CSS in the `button-color` mixin.
 Here is how I did it:

 ```scss
 @mixin button-color($color) {